Hu Xiansu

 Hu Xiansu and Hu Shih in 1925, Hu Shih titled this picture "the nemesis friends" due to the friendship between the pair despite disagreements over culture and politics.

-Hu Xiansu or Hu Hsen-Hsu (24 May 1894 – 16 July 1968), courtesy name Buzeng, art name Chan'an, was a Chinese botanist, scholar, literary critic, and educator.
-He was the founder of plant taxonomy in China and a pioneer of modern botany and paleobotany research in the country.
-One of his most notable achievements as a botanist was the identification of the living fossil Metasequoia glyptostroboides (dawn redwood) in the 1940s, which was previously thought to have been extinct for over 150 million years.
-This has been considered by some in the scientific community as one of the greatest botanical discoveries of the 20th century.
+Hu Xiansu or Hu Hsen-Hsu (24 May 1894 – 16 July 1968), courtesy name Buzeng, art name Chan'an, was a Chinese botanist and polymath.
+He was the founder of modern botany in China, and a pioneer of paleobotany in the country.
+His most notable scientific achievement was the identification of the living fossil Metasequoia glyptostroboides (dawn redwood) in 1948, widely considered as one of the greatest botanical discoveries of the 20th century.

 Outside botany, Hu also made significant contributions in the field of literary criticism and education.
-In 1922, in opposition to the New Culture Movement, he co-founded The Critical Review, a major Chinese-language journal which advocated the preservation of classical Chinese literature.
+In 1922, in opposition to the New Culture Movement, he co-founded The Critical Review (Xueheng), a major Chinese-language journal which advocated the preservation of classical Chinese literature.
 He also led the Xueheng School.
 From 1940 to 1944, he served as the inaugural president of National Chung Cheng University, which is now primarily (Note: Both Nanchang University and Jiangxi Agricultural University claim partial heritage of the National Chung Cheng University) Jiangxi Normal University.
 Targeted as an intellectual during the Cultural Revolution, he endured repeated struggle sessions, the harm and stress of which likely contributed to his fatal heart attack in Beijing on 16 July 1968.

 Early life

-Hu Xiansu was born on 24 May 1894 (20 of the fourth month in the lunar calendar) in Nanchang, (Note: Hu's ancestral home is in Xinjian (Now Xinjian District, Nanchang) and he considered himself as native to there for the duration of his life.)
-Jiangxi to Hu Chengbi and Chen Caizhi.
-His family belonged to a lineage of scholar-officials.
-Considered a prodigy, he read the Three Character Classic and the Thousand Character Classic at the age of three and knew thousands of characters, and at four he started to learn the Analects and knew more than ten thousand characters.

-Hu's great-grandfather Hu Jiayu was a high-official in the Qing Court.
-Hu Xiansu was given the courtesy name of Buzeng (Following the steps of great-grandfather) by his father, indicated his family's desire for Hu to emulate his great-grandfather's success.

-Hu's father died in 1902.
-He was raised by his mother and relatives thereafter.
+Hu Xiansu was born on 24 May 1894 (20th of the fourth month in the lunar calendar) in Nanchang, (Note: Hu's ancestral home is in Xinjian (Now Xinjian District, Nanchang) and he considered himself as native to there for the duration of his life.)
+Jiangxi, to Hu Chengbi and Chen Caizhi into a family with a lineage of scholar-officials.
+Hu's great-grandfather Hu Jiayu was an influential high-official in the Qing Court.
+Hu Xiansu was given the courtesy name of Buzeng (Following the steps of great-grandfather) by his father, indicated his family's desire for Hu to emulate his great-grandfather's success; but by then, the large family was already in decline.
+After Hu's father died when he was eight, his family fell into further financial difficulties.

+Considered a prodigy, Hu read the Three Character Classic and the Thousand Character Classic at the age of three, and knew thousands of characters; at four, he started to learn the Analects and knew more than ten thousand characters.
+The early education of Confucian classics and traditional literature deeply shaped Hu's lifelong view on the value of literature and morals.